ibm-cloud-docs/enterprise-management/iam-settings-template-create.md

 By default, all users in an account can see every other user on the **Users** page.
 However, by enabling the **Restrict user list visibility** setting, you can control which users are visible, so that each user sees account members they are directly associated with.

-To apply restrictions on specific users, in the **IAM Settings > Account** page, enable **Restrict user list visibility**.
-It allows you to manage how users view other members within the account.
+To apply restrictions on specific users, enable the **Restrict user list visibility** setting in the **Account** section.
+It allows you to control how users view other members across the sub accounts where this template is assigned.

 #### Restricting users from creating API keys
 {: #restrict-api-key-template}